-Chosen a new hosting provider for all my websites.
-Finally have got IPv6 and a 85% cost saving.
-(This is just a geeky and excited little update on this website’s new hosting provider.)
+I’ve chosen a new hosting provider for all my websites.
+I’ve finally got IPv6 and a 85% cost saving compared to my previous hosting provider.

 Update (): I’ve since moved to a $10 plan from Linode.